Revised on: 7/25/2023

 A well run and well documented HRPP has mechanisms in place to receive and address complaints from any concerned party.
 This chapter contains information about participant complaints, undue influence, and the IRB/HRPP.

 A participant complaint is an expression of dissatisfaction by the participant (or his/her representative) that may or may not involve a breach in human subjects rights or research ethics.
 Participants may choose to report complaints to the study team or to a third party.
 Therefore, it is important that during the consent process, subjects receive consent forms and information sheets that include investigator and IRB contact information so that participants have resources to ask questions about the study and report complaints.

-At USC, participants can also address their complaints to the Human Research Protection Program (HRPP) and the Office of Compliance (OOC).
+At USC, participants can also address their complaints to the Human Research Protection Program (HRPP) and the Human Resources, Equity, and Compliance (HREC) offices.

 If the HRPP suspects there may be potential non-compliance, the IRB will initiate the process as outlined in the policy on handling allegations of non-compliance Refer to Section 18.8 – Procedure for Handling Reports of Noncompliance for more information.

 Undue influence is a situation in which one person takes advantage of a position of power over another person.
-Any IRB staff member, IRB member, or other individual involved in the review of research, who believes they have been the target of undue influence by an investigator or other individual should report the incident to the IRB Associate Directors, Chair, or call the Office of the Compliance Help and Hotline (213)740-2500 or (800) 348-7454.
+Any IRB staff member, IRB member, or other individual involved in the review of research, who believes they have been the target of undue influence by an investigator or other individual should report the incident to the IRB Associate Directors, Chair, or utilize USC Report and Response.

 If the IRB is contacted, the Director or Chair will attempt to get all available information and, if warranted, forward the validated allegation to the Office of Compliance, where corrective action will be undertaken.